-Because seed costs are still relatively low for sorghum (~\$2.50 per pound) for safened seed + basic fungicide, growers too easily use higher seeding rates as it doesn't much affect production costs.
+Because seed costs are still somewhat low for sorghum (~\$3.00-4.40 per pound) for basic safened seed + basic fungicide to seed with full insect/herbicide protection. growers may too easily use higher seeding rates as it doesn't much affect production costs.
 Many companies now routinely treat all seed with Concep III/safener, which allows use of Dual, Warrant, and similar herbicides (s-metolachlor, acetochlor, alachlor, dimethenamid).
-This adds \$15-20 per bag for all seed, but simplifies marketing and warehousing.
-Insecticide treatments such as Poncho, Gaucho, or Cruiser-offering insect protection potentially up to 45 days-may add \$40-60/bag.
+This adds \$15-20 per bag for all seed but simplifies marketing and warehousing.
+Full fungicide/insecticide treatments such as Poncho, Gaucho, or Cruiser-including insect protection potentially up to 45 days-may add \$40-50/bag.